digitalyacht/iKonvert/README.md

 <img src="https://github.com/digitalyacht/iKonvert/blob/master/Images/iKonvert_Tool.gif" width=70%>

-A full developer's guide is provided in the associated Wiki.

-No special libraries are required to integrate iKonvert and the USB version uses an FTDI chipset that has good driver support for all common operating systems.

 Included in this repository are:-

 1. Source code for a QT based App showing how to talk to the gateway